nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---
 Welcome to **Source Control** User Guide!

-Source Control is a **desktop app for CS1101S professors to manage the performance of their students**.
+Source Control is a **desktop app for CS1101S professors to manage the performance of their students**. <br>
 This application allows you to **store comprehensive data** of each student quickly, and allows you to search through them easily.
 With Source Control, you will never have to worry about your large student cohort and tracking numerous assessments! <br>
 Source Control can also give you both a quick overview and a closer look of how your students are performing.